ryanedmundkessler/ryan.edmund.kessler.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student in economics at Brown University.
+I am a PhD student in economics at Brown University.
 I study topics in public and household finance.

 Prior to joining Brown, I was a research assistant at the Federal Reserve Bank of Boston and the University of Chicago Booth School of Business.
-I received a BA in Quantitative Economics from Drake University in 2010 and a MA in economics from Brown University in 2015.
+I received a BA in quantitative economics from Drake University in 2010 and a MA in economics from Brown University in 2015.